CoalSpider/myRetail/README.md

 windows path variables: https://code.msdn.microsoft.com/Mongo-Database-setup-on-6963f46f

 ## Build and Run Instructions
-Setup Server
+Setup/Run Server
-- choose a folder to save the database data, it can be anywhere
-- In command prompt navigate to MongoDB/Server/3.6/bin
-- run mongod.exe --dbpath "path to your database"
-- Launch mongoDB compass
+- We need two databases.
+One for testing and one for production.
-- In compass create the first database: productsDB with a collection named products
+- In MongoDB Compass create the first database named: productsDB with a collection named products
 - Create the following document
  ```
  1 _id:13860428                                      Int32